Top 5 Simple Parapet Design Ideas for Modern Homes

 2. Vertical Stack Pattern

-The vertical stack pattern is a very simple method in which rectangular tiles are laid one on top of the other in absolutely straight vertical lines, giving a neat and uniform look on the wall.
+The vertical stack pattern is a very simple method in which rectangular wall tiles are laid one on top of the other in absolutely straight vertical lines, giving a neat and uniform look on the wall.
 This design suits houses with a modern style, where outdoor spaces are kept simple and uncluttered, with not too many ornamental features.
 If your parapet wall has a defined border or a structured frame, this layout helps maintain that sharpness and makes the overall look feel more controlled and intentional.
 It’s often used in balconies or terraces where the focus is on neatness, symmetry, and minimal detailing.
 Simpolo Tiles and Bathware’s Alchimia collection brings a quiet elegance to this style, especially in neutral or stone-inspired shades.

 3. Running Bond with Mixed-Size Tiles